 - Physician order forms

-- Do not chew gum, eat breath mints and hard candies or smoke after midnight the night before.
+2. Don’t chew gum, eat breath mints or hard candies, or smoke after midnight the night before your surgery.

-- All patients must have a legal driver to escort them home following surgery.
-If you do not arrive to your surgery with a driver, your surgery may be cancelled.
+4. All patients must have a legal driver to escort them home following surgery.
+Failure to arrive with a driver may result in surgery cancellation.

-- We will provide gowns and basic toiletry items for overnight inpatient procedures, but we encourage patients to bring personal items if it will make the stay more comfortable.
+5. We’ll provide gowns and basic toiletry items for overnight inpatient procedures, but we encourage patients to bring any personal items that will make their stay more comfortable.

-- Bathing prior to the procedure is acceptable, but limit the amount of hairspray, makeup and body lotion that’s applied.
-Nail polish is not permitted.
+6. Patients may bathe prior to surgery but should limit the use of hairspray, makeup, and body lotion.
+Nail polish isn’t permitted.

-- The anesthesia provider will discuss taking any home medications prior to surgery.
+10. The anesthesia provider will communicate any home medications that should or should not be taken prior to surgery.

 Inpatient Physical Therapy

-- Functional Mobility Retraining: Teaching proper and safe functional mobility with an emphasis on minimizing the risks of falls and re-injury.
+- Functional Mobility Retraining: Teaches proper and safe functional mobility while emphasizing how to minimize the risk of falls and re-injury

-- Orthopedic Rehabilitation: Evaluating and treating all types of orthopedic conditions and surgeries with a focus on intense training or proper mobility and exercises that restore normal range of motion, strength and mobility.
+- Orthopedic Rehabilitation: Evaluates and treats all types of orthopedic conditions and surgeries; focuses on either intense training or proper mobility and exercises to restore normal range of motion, strength, and mobility

-- Wound Care: Creating clean, optimal wound healing environment while identifying and eliminating complications that delay proper healing.
+- Wound Care: Creates a clean wound healing environment while identifying and eliminating complications that would delay proper healing